coding-to-teach-better/Achievement-and-Attendance-Analysis/README.md

 # Achievement-and-Attendance-Analysis

-Data preparation and an implementation of a multinomial regression model to predict acheivement based on attendance data.
+Includes data preparation and an implementation of a multinomial regression model to predict acheivement based on attendance data.